 I say this because many non-vegans like me will testify-It’s going to be hard to walk on the vegetarianism path.
 But I Must.
 I Will.

 Son-I can’t lie to you anymore.
 My own hypocrisy makes me feel so inadequate.
 I call myself a mum, a psychologist, and an educator.
 And I sit at dinner time gulping down non-vegan meals savoring every bite, pretending to be an ignoramus of how this meal got to my dinner table and talking about ethics/principles and how the world has become an unsafe place to inhabit, how people have become intolerant and mercenary and how difficult it is to survive in today’s time of indifference and insensitivity.
 Am done with it.

-I am no animal lover but I don't want to be a killer too.
-Yes, we are vegetarian and we don't hurt anyone.
+I am no animal lover, but I don't want to be a killer too.
+Yes, we are vegetarian, and we don't hurt anyone.
 Yes!
-I was wrong all throughout.
+I was wrong throughout.

 What Studies tell us

-This book is a must read.
-An eye opener and a heart wrencher.
-This book has the capacity to either end the dilemma (vegan or non-vegan) or to start a dilemma for those who swear by a non-vegan food.
+This book is a must-read.
+An eye-opener and a heart wrencher.
+This book has the capacity to either end the dilemma (vegan or non-vegan) or to start a dilemma for those who swear by non-vegan food.
 Imagine raising 70 billion land animals and killing them every year to feed the world population of only 7 billion.
 Disgusting!
 Shameful!

 Don't waste water-Our daily mantra to our children’s it?
 Huh!
 It’s a valuable resource.
 Don't leave the tap open.
 Wash hands fast.
-Don't brush your teeth with water tap turned on, Don't stay in the shower for so long.
-No playing in the water.
-And here I was using 660 gallons of water over one hamburger, which I could have easily saved by eating a vegan meal.660 gallons is equivalent to taking the shower for two months.
+Don't brush your teeth with the water tap turned on.
+Don't stay in the shower for so long—no playing in the water.
+And here I was using 660 gallons of water over one hamburger, which I could have easily saved by eating a vegan meal.660 gallons is equivalent to taking a shower for two months.

 I am for sure taking my first step.